-Current Accounting Pronouncements - The Financial Accounting Standards Board has issued certain new accounting guidance or modifications to, or interpretations of, existing accounting guidance.
+The FASB has issued other new accounting guidance or modifications to, or interpretations of, existing accounting guidance.
 The Foundation has considered the new un-adopted guidance and does not believe that any other new or modified guidance will have a material impact on the Foundation's reported financial position or activities in the near term.